rtyle/ping4pow/kicad/projects/adapter_relay_external/README.md

 **Trade-off:** Accepted tighter thermal margin on 48V fault in exchange for smaller size and lower cost.
 Analysis confirms safety with margin.

-### Opto-Isolator: Why Not Direct Transistor Switching?
+### Optocoupler: Why Not Direct Transistor Switching?

 **Alternative considered:** Use NPN transistor directly (GPIO → base, DC- to collector, GND to emitter)